joserm45/VultureEngine/README.md

 * Alt+Left Click: Rotate around Gameobject
 * Drag&Drop: Drag any model or texture to apply to scene

+## Optimization

+Quadtree: With Static Game Object check box
+Camera Culling: hide Game Objects that are not in Main Camera

+## Mouse Pickying

+With mouse we can select and did focus to Game Object on the scene

+## Engine State

+We can Start/Pause/Stop Engine and be the main camera

+## Bounding Box

+We use AABB to encapsulate meshes and discarded using frustum culling in editor mode

+## Resizable

+All panels can resizable if rendering window changes

 ## Github Repository

 https://github.com/joserm45/VultureEngine